Last modified: Aug 14, 2024

 • Higher costs: Retrofitting may incur additional costs for modifying the ICE platform, integrating the electric components, and ensuring safety and reliability.

-Some examples of EVs that use retrofitting are:
+Examples of EVs that use retrofitting include:

-• Volkswagen E-Golf:
+• Volkswagen E-Golf

-• Ford Focus Electric:
+• Ford Focus Electric

 • Tesla Roadster: The first Tesla model was based on a modified Lotus Elise chassis.